AdobeDocs/campaign-classic.en/help/reporting/using/use-cases.md

   ![](assets/s_ncs_user_report_wizard_020.png)

-  If the population was purged from the transition, an error message asks you to select the concerned option before launching the descriptive analysis wizard.
+  If the population was purged from the transition, an error message asks you to select the concerned option before launching the descriptive analysis assistant.

   ![](assets/s_ncs_user_report_wizard_019.png)